Memory in C++

 foo1 = foo2;

 This takes the pointer from foo2 and gives it to foo1.
-This means that :
+This means that : foo2no longer handles any object ( like calling )- This is because only one

-• Because foo1 is going to be managing foo2
+is going to be managingfoo1foo2

 std::unique_ptr< Foo >(new Foo() ) foo1;